apache/pekko-samples/pekko-sample-distributed-workers-scala/README.md

 ## Work manager in detail

 The `WorkManager` actor is without question the most involved component in this example.
 This is because it is designed to deal with failures.
-While the Pekko Cluster takes care of restarting the `WorkManager` in case of a failure, we also want to make sure that the new `WorkManager` can arrive at the same state as the failed `WorkManager`.
+While the Apache Pekko Cluster takes care of restarting the `WorkManager` in case of a failure, we also want to make sure that the new `WorkManager` can arrive at the same state as the failed `WorkManager`.
 We use event sourcing and PekkoPersistence to achieve this.

-If the `back-end` node hosting the `WorkManager` actor would crash the Pekko Cluster Singleton makes sure it starts up on a different node, but we would also want it to reach the exact same state as the crashed node `WorkManager`.
+If the `back-end` node hosting the `WorkManager` actor would crash the Apache Pekko Cluster Singleton makes sure it starts up on a different node, but we would also want it to reach the exact same state as the crashed node `WorkManager`.
 This is achieved through use of event sourcing and [PekkoPersistence](http://pekko.apache.org/docs/pekko/current//scala/persistence.html).

 ### Tracking current work items